Russian meteorite images caught on dashboard cameras

 Dashboard cameras have also produced the first images of other dramatic incidents, including a Russian airliner sliding off the runway in late December and smashing onto a highway near Moscow, killing five people.

 Russian roads have a bad reputation.
-According to Trafficsafe, a British-based road safety organisation, 28,000 people were killed in traffic accidents in Russia in 2012.
+According to Trafficsafe, a British-based road safety organization, 28,000 people were killed in traffic accidents in Russia in 2012.

 It said 13,000 accidents were caused by drink driving.